dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/merge.rst

 Collapse
    Every island of selected vertices (connected by selected edges) will merge on its own median center, leaving one vertex per island.
+At First
+   It will place the remaining vertex at the location of the first one selected.
+   Only available in *Vertex* select mode.
+At Last
+   It will place the remaining vertex at the location of the last one selected (the active one).
+   Only available in *Vertex* select mode.

 Merging vertices of course also deletes some edges and faces.
 But Blender will do everything it can to preserve edges and faces only partly involved in the reunion.